-Based on sex-segregated community consultations with women, men, boys and girls, the WASH cluster in late 2015 adopted a family-shared approach with 4 families sharing 1 facility to meet Sphere Standards.
+Based on sex-segregated community consultations with women, girls, men and boys, the WASH cluster in late 2015 adopted a family-shared approach with 4 families sharing 1 facility to meet sphere standards.
 This latrines handover process is implemented through communication consultation and in some cases, 2 gendersegregated latrines are provided per barrack with 8 shelters.
-The implementation of specific WASH arrangements is based on community feedback on a case-by-case model.
-In camps with not enough space for family shared approach, partners continue to deliver on gender segregated communal latrines which require more signaling, operation and maintenance and cleaning.
-An increased number of gender-
+The implementation of specific WASH arrangements is based on

-Insufficient efforts by the Myanmar Government's to expand the spaces of IDP shelters result in an increase in protection risks (e.g. GBV and CP issues) for especially women, girls, boys and LGBTIQ and limits the WASH Cluster actors' attempts to address the needs of at-risk groups with increased latrine and bathing coverage.
+Insufficient efforts by the Myanmar government to expand the spaces of IDP shelters result in an increase in protection risks (e.g. GBV and cp issues) for especially women, girls, boys and LGBTIQ+ and limits the WASH cluster actors' attempts to address the needs of at-risk groups with increased latrine and bathing coverage.
+Lack of spaces in camps has repeatedly been cited as a reason for limited gendersegregated latrines. are not easily accessible and exposed for women, given gendered mobility restrictions.
+Absence of space for bathing facilities annexed to the shelters is a major issue with communal showers not being culturally appropriate in Rakhine.